Rely on the most comprehensive, up-to-date legal content designed and curated by lawyers for lawyers

 My caseload has always had a fair sprinkling of LiPs.
 When I was thinking about how to put across my views for your edification, I also had a read again of the Law Society Practice Note on dealing with LiPs.
 I think the basic rule when a LiP is your opposite number can be condensed to this: be kind and play fair.
 That’s all a bit touchy-feely, I am sure some of you are thinking.
 Hang on in there with me.

 Whether you’re dealing with a LiP or another solicitor, the aim surely is to resolve your client’s case and allow them to move forward, feeling that they have been fairly treated.
 I think if you can be polite/kind with a LiP, you will achieve your aim far better than if you try and score points or allow yourself to get side tracked into the irrelevant side channels.
 You will also exit your client’s life without having trampled any possibility of a working relationship between your client and their ex.
 We are only in our client’s lives for a short period of time.
 Sometimes, we forget to think about what our client will be left with after we are done.
-I am not suggesting you should get everyone round the camp fire singing Kumbaya, but it really does not hurt to be courteous and polite.
+I am not suggesting you should get everyone round the camp fire singing Kumbaya, but it really does not hurt to be court

 0330 161 1234